uri0l/bioinformatics-dna-sequence-analysis/README.md

 ### Tools and Libraries Used

 - **Python**: Primary programming language used to implement bioinformatics algorithms.
+- **Jupyter Notebook**: For interactive code and results visualization
 - **Biopython**: A key library for handling biological data, including sequence manipulation, alignment, and phylogenetic tree construction.
 - **Matplotlib / Seaborn**: Libraries for data visualization and plotting.
 - **NumPy**: Used for efficient handling of sequences and mathematical operations.
-- **Jupyter Notebook**: For interactive code and results visualization.

 ### Results and Evaluation